MOOCs and Open Education Around the World. Routledge.

 Edited by Curtis J. Bonk, Mimi M. Lee, Thomas C. Reeves, Thomas H. Reynolds.

-Find out more about this interesting book MOOCs and Open Education
+Learn more about the authoritative new book MOOCs and Open Education

 issues